BrunoBoehm/code-notes/ObjectOrientedRuby.md

 - bin/run.rb - This file will start our application.
 This file will require the environment file we created earlier to provide our app with access to our gems.

 **CONFIG ENVIRONMENT**
-This means we'd want the gems to be loaded in our app before our own code.
+This means **we want the gems to be loaded in our app before our own code**.
 If we loaded our code first, we'd get uninitialized constant errors or undefined variable or method errors.
 Load order matters.
 We can specify load information in config/environment.rb to configure our load path (or load order) so that nothing breaks.
 ```ruby
 require 'bundler/setup'
 Bundler.require